Celestinaakb/BankApp/README.md

 # BankApp
-A mini bank app for seamlass payment
+A mini bank app for seamless payment